These curries are so delicious, you can almost smell them coming off the screen.

 The Trinidadian hot double at Roti Joupa, Clapham North

 This Caribbean caff's more takeaway than restaurant, though there are a few barstools by the window to perch on.
 But as if by destiny, the best of the menu's the most portable thing on it — the Hot Double.
-Hiding modestly in the side-dish menu at £1.50 a portion, the roti-wrapped chickpea curry's a thing of thick, murky beauty, cut through by a seriously hot (but optional) chilli sauce.
+Hiding modestly in the side-dish menu, the roti-wrapped chickpea curry is a thing of thick, murky beauty, cut through by a seriously hot (but optional) chilli sauce.
 This place attracts expats in search of Caribbean home-cooking in droves.
 Be prepared for some light-to-medium mockery from them if you ask for the hot sauce to be reined in a bit.

 Roti Joupa, 12, Clapham High Street, SW4 7UT.
 See website for other locations